 Module 1: Critical Mental Health Sciences

 This module sets out the existing state of mental health care and practice, taking account of the historical legacy and the place of power and identity in contemporary practice.
 Students hear about assessment and diagnostic practices, their strengths and limitations, and about traditions of evaluation and research methods ranging from medical to social sciences.
 The module is based on seminal readings and textbooks that investigate the philosophy, social and anthropological perspectives on mental health practice, and the place of representation and stigma in modern policy and practice.
 The scientific method and research methods found in psychiatric and medical practice is critiqued.
 The taught component of this module consists of lectures delivered by specialists and intercalating workshops, running for 12 weeks.

 Module 2: Performing Mental Health

 This module explores the performance of mental health and mental illness as they have been defined across history, and in the contemporary moment.
 In particular the module asks how the social construction of mental health is reflected in and produced by performance.
 Special attention is given to representations of ‘madness’ and ‘mental illness’ produced in historical performance, as well as to how these representations have since been reinterpreted and adapted to reflect current constructions and concerns.
-The taught component of this module consists of a total of 22 hours of lecturers and workshops.
+The taught component of this module consists of a total of 30-33 hours of lectures and workshops.

 Module 3 : A choice of two existing module options offered by the Department of Drama